edelstone/tints-and-shades/README.md

 This application is inspired by a similar app once maintained by [North Krimsly](https://highintegritydesign.com/), with significant modifications made to the calculation method and interface design.

 ## Credits
 [Michael Edelstone](https://michaeledelstone.com) designed and organized the project.
 [Nick Wing](https://github.com/wickning1) helped him with the color scripts.
-Many thanks to [Joel Carr](https://github.com/joelcarr), [Sebastian Gutierrez](https://github.com/pepas24), and [Tim Scalzo](https://github.com/TJScalzo) for contributing as well.</p>
+Many thanks to [Joel Carr](https://github.com/joelcarr), [Sebastian Gutierrez](https://github.com/pepas24), [Tim Scalzo](https://github.com/TJScalzo), and [Aman Agarwal](https://github.com/AmanAgarwal041) for contributing as well.</p>

 ## License
 Open source; [CC BY-SA 3.0 US](https://creativecommons.org/licenses/by-sa/3.0/us/).

 ## Feedback and contributing
 If you have a problem or would like to help improve this tool, feel free to [create/review open issues](https://github.com/edelstone/tints-and-shades/issues) or [make a pull request](https://github.com/edelstone/tints-and-shades/pulls).
-You can also just [contact the project maintainer](https://michaeledelstone.com/contact) directly.
+You can also just [email the project maintainer](mailto:michael.edelstone@gmail.com).

 ## Styles
 - **Typography:** [Work Sans](https://weiweihuanghuang.github.io/Work-Sans/) by Wei Huang</li>